A confluence of networking entrepreneurs, ideas, & investors

 Important Dates For the 2023 PitchFork Challenge Presenters:

 - **All dates and times are in EST**

 - Monday July 24th: Pitchfork Challenge Info Session.
 Registration Link

 - Monday, July 31st: The application is due by the end of the business day.
 APPLICATION LINK

-- Schedule a final pitch practice with Program Director
+- Tuesday, September 26th: Schedule a final pitch practice with Program Director (Virtual)

-- *REQUIRED* Wedesday, September 28th, 2:00 pm – 3:30 pm: The PitchFork Challenge, the final LIVE event will be held during the Radically Rural Summit at the Colonial SHOWROOM (all PitchFork participants recieve free tickets to the summit)
+- Thursday, September 28th, 2:00-3:30 PM: The PitchFork Challenge, the final LIVE event will be held during the Radically Rural Summit at the Colonial SHOWROOM (In-person)

-- *REQUIRED* Wednesday, September 28th, 4:30 PM – 5:30 PM: PitchFork Challenge Winner will be announced at Radically Rural’s closing ceremony at the Colonial Theater Mainstage
+- Thursday, September 28th, 4:00-5:30 PM: PitchFork Challenge Winner will be announced at Radically Rural’s closing ceremony at the Colonial Theater Mainstage (In-person)

 The PitchFork Challenge provides money and momentum for rural entrepreneurs in the form of a friendly business pitch competition.
 Rural entrepreneurs are coached to create a compelling pitch describing their business opportunity in pursuit of a cash award.
 Ultimately, one business owner is chosen to receive a $10,000 cash prize every year.
 For the inaugural Radically Rural Summit in 2018, the success of the Hannah Grimes PitchFork Program was leveraged into the PitchFork Challenge, which provided local entrepreneurs in eligible counties with the opportunity to meet like-minded entrepreneurs, develop relationships with investors, and build up the skill of talking about their business in a clear and succinct way.
 In 2022, PitchFork Challenge welcomed rural entrepreneurs from across the country to apply.